 It's never been a better time to start shooting.
 Yes, you read that right.
 Pick up a gun at your local gun store and - with proper safety training, of course, start shooting!
 Because let's get real for a second.
 Sure, you can feed your family, and sure, you can keep your family safe, but between you and me, shooting stuff is a lot of fun.
 As the more experienced readers here will note, of course, the kind of gun you choose to shoot with matters.
 Here at Wilderness Today, we've got our scope set on one handgun, and we'll tell you all about it in this HK VP9 Review.
+Click here to see our reviews of other handguns.

 Why Feature This HK VP9 Review?